Introduction

 Click button

-We've now arrived at the final performance in the live-vote Playoff Round.
+We've now arrived at her final performance, the live-vote Playoff Round.
 I'll save most of my comments until after, because there's a lot to unpack, but a few thoughts beforehand.
 First off, I like the song, and I like the way it was performed.
 "Been Around The World" shows off Loren's skill set and is definitely in her wheelhouse.
 However, it brings up that same issue of "at the end", so I'll say, again, that her 2nd round performance "I Need You Now" was the only time her voice was given the freedom to vary notes, highlight the flips and transitions, and soar briefly.
 The live rounds are all about getting votes, not impressing coaches or critics.
 Also, again, it's unfortunate that the viewers didn't see this in-depth introduction to Loren long before this live episode.
-A note of caution: this video is both blurry and 'Loud,' so adjust your sound volume ahead of time.
-Enjoy this live version of "Been Around the World."
+A note of caution: Aside from low resolution, the sound level on this video is 'high,' so adjust your volume ahead.

 Part 1